 Of course, before you begin any strenuous exercise program, you must talk to a doctor first, particularly if you have a medical condition or previous injuries.

 Not only does this help you save time by working out more than one muscle group at a time, but it also helps to increase your strength and endurance because you’re using more muscles with each repetition.

-Additionally, super sets can help improve your coordination and balance because you have to coordinate multiple muscle groups simultaneously.
+Additionally, super sets can help improve your coordination and balance because you must coordinate multiple muscle groups simultaneously.
 Best of all, studies show super sets can significantly affect weight loss.

 Try the following super-set routines with explosive movements, one for the upper body and one for the lower body.

 Just be sure to do a quick warmup before you start your sets.
 Complete each set 3 times, with 10-12 reps for each weight-lifting set and 1 minute for each explosive movement set.